1999 AFL Grand Final: Epilogue

-The AFL acted quickly, and in season 2000 the finals system was changed, requiring the need for teams that finished between 5th-8th after the home & away season needing to win all their finals matches to reach the grand final (a loss in any week would see them eliminated).
+The AFL acted quickly, and in the 2000 season the finals system was changed, requiring the need for teams that finished between 5th-8th after the home & away season needing to win all their finals matches to reach the grand final (a loss in any week would see them eliminated).

 The MCG finals contract was also renegotiated, with only the grand final to be committed to the MCG, freeing up higher ranked teams to be able to host finals matches in their home state should they be entitled to.
 This came after 2004, when the Brisbane Lions were forced to play a home Preliminary Final at the MCG, instead of the Gabba before losing the grand final to the Port Adelaide Football Club.

-This finals system has been in place ever since, with only two teams reaching the grand final from below fourth position since 2000.
+This finals system has been in place ever since, with only three teams reaching the grand final from below fourth position since 2000.
 The Western Bulldogs in 2016 made the grand final after finishing seventh on the ladder, yet did so without losing any finals and ultimately went on to win the premiership. qualified for the 2019 grand final after finishing in sixth position.
 The Western Bulldogs qualified in 2021 after finishing in fifth position.
 Their second time doing this and first time without a pre-finals bye.
+The Brisbane Lions qualified in 2024 after finishing fifth position.
+They ended up winning in the grand final against the minor premiers.